Nightmarchers

-In Hawaiian mythology, Nightmarchers (huaka'i pō or "Spirit Ranks,", 'oi'o) are the deadly ghosts of ancient Hawaiian warriors.
-The nightmarchers are the vanguard for a sacred king, chief or chiefess.
+In Hawaiian mythology, Nightmarchers (huakaʻi pō) or Spirit Ranks (ʻoiʻo) are the deadly ghosts of ancient tribal Hawaiian warriors.
+The nightmarchers are the vanguard for a sacred king, chief, or chiefess.

-On the nights honoring the Hawaiian gods Kāne, Kū, Lono, or on the nights of Kanaloa they are said to come forth from their burial sites, or to rise up from the ocean, and to march in a large group to ancient Hawaiian battle sites or other sacred places.
+On the nights honoring the Hawaiian gods Kāne, Kū, Lono, or on the nights of Kanaloa, they are said to come forth from their burial sites or to rise up from the ocean, and to march in a large group to ancient Hawaiian battle sites or other sacred places.
 The legend says the night marchers are normal-size warriors, dressed for battle, carrying spears, clubs, and some are beating war drums and blowing tones from conch shells, to announce the advancing of their march.
 According to the myth, they are suspended in air; their feet do not touch water or ground as they traverse through the night, and they leave no evidence of their visitations.

 They march in darkness after sunset and march as a group continuously until just before sunrise.
 Anyone living along their path may hear chanting, sounds of blown conch shell tones, and marching noises in the night.
 The following signs are a foul and musky “death-like” odor, and torches getting brighter and brighter as the night marchers get closer.
 Nightmarchers might appear during the day if they are to escort a dying relative to the spirit world.

 Ancient Hawaiian beliefs state that any mortal looking upon or being seen in defiance toward the marchers will die violently.
 Barriers placed in the path of night marchers will not deter them.
 Some people maintain that if the mortal lies motionless, face down on the ground, they are showing proper respect, fear, and deference to the night marchers, and they will be spared.
 Additionally, mortals can avoid harm or death from night marchers by being fortunate to have an ancient ancestor marcher present to recognize them.
-As they encounter the mortal, they will call out "Na'u!", which means "mine" in Hawaiian.
+As they encounter the mortal, they will call out "Naʻu!", which means "mine" in Hawaiian.
 No one in the warrior procession will harm them.